tacman/msgphp/docs/ddd/identities.md

 Identifier values can be of any type; a [domain identifier](identifiers.md), another (foreign) entity object, or any primitive value.

+A single identifier value might represent an actual identity in case it's composed by a single identifier field.

 `MsgPhp\Domain\DomainIdentityHelper` is a domain a helper service.
 Its purpose is to ease working with the [identity mapping](identity-mapping.md).